 This results in one wonderful, and moist treat!
 The texture is nice, and you can enjoy it as a snack in the morning with a cup of tea or coffee, or simply as a regular dessert whenever you crave something delicious and healthy!

-Also, you can enjoy it if you are diabetic or trying to reduce some weights.
+Also, you can enjoy it if you are diabetic or trying to reduce some weight.
 It is a great alternative to many sweet, and perfect for a ketogenic diet.
 Give this recipe a try and you will love every bit of it!

 What is a low carb dessert?